Italy cancels Venice Carnival amid coronavirus crisis, third person dies | DW | 23.02.2020

 Initial suspicion in the northern region of Lombardy, which has also been hard-hit by the virus, fell on a businessman who recently returned from China, the epicenter of the new virus, but he has since tested negative.

-In Veneto, doctors tested a group of eight Chinese visitors who had been to the town that was home to the first of the two Italian fatalities, but they all tested negative.
+In Veneto, doctors tested a group of eight Chinese visitors who had been to the town with the first Italian fatality, but they all tested negative.

 "We are (now) even more worried because if we cannot find 'patient zero' then it means the virus is even more ubiquitous